 What to expect

-The rapid innovation in healthcare throughout 2020 made it possible to bring testing for COVID-19 mobile.
+The rapid innovation in healthcare throughout the past years made it possible to bring testing for COVID-19 mobile.
 Soon, we should be able to test for other infectious diseases outside of traditional healthcare settings, enabling providers to test people in workplaces, schools, and homes.